willow-ahrens/Finch.jl/README.md

 ### Sparse Matrix-Vector Multiplication

-Illustrating Finch's power with a more complex structure, the following example performs a sparse matrix-vector multiplication using a column-major approach.
+As a more traditional example, what follows is a sparse matrix-vector multiplication using a column-major approach.

 ```julia
 x = Fiber!(Dense(Element(0.0)), rand(42));